-The current DUoS (Distribution Use of System) flows supports electricity charging processes, specifically the charging of Suppliers by DNOs.
-There are 2x flows; 1x is an invoice, 1x is a remittance (the latter is not always used).
+The current DUoS (Distribution Use of System) flows supports electricity charging processes, specifically the charging of Suppliers by Distributors for site specific DUoS.
+There are 2x flows; D2021 is an invoice, D2026 is a remittance (the latter is not always used).